zearp/OptiHack/text/BIOS_STUFF.md

 * Intel firmware files
 * MMTool

 All those we need can be found the first post of [this](https://www.win-raid.com/t154f16-Tool-Guide-News-quot-UEFI-BIOS-Updater-quot-UBU.html) thread.
 Search for ```SoniX's MEGA link``` in there and open it up.
-We also need to download ```Binary Modification Program``` found that forum thread.
+We also need to download and install ```Binary Modification Program``` found that forum thread.

 The things you need to download from the Mega repo are:
 * UBU_v1_xxxxx.rar